tstala/testing-twilio/README.md

 `twilio-list-messages.js` - this application list all sms messages

+`twilio-list-messages-async-await.js` - this application list all sms messages using async/await functions

 `twilio-remove-messages.js` - removes oldest two messages per each application run

 `twilio-whatsapp-send-message.js` - application to send message using Twilio Sandbox for WhatsApp